Updated - 08/14/2017 Originally Posted - 10/10/2016

 Again, I do not believe any of these theories, and not a single person has provided “proof” to back up a fraction of these theories.

 If you’ve come to one of these conclusions, it may be time to take a step back and hire someone to run the digital marketing aspects of your business.
-Trust me, you’ll be much happier running the day-to-day operations and letting someone else take care of your brand’s online reputation – and your business will be better for it.
+Trust me, you’ll be much happier running the day-to-day operations of your business and letting someone else take care of your brand’s online reputation – and your business will be better for it.

 Helpful and Trustworthy Reviews